 Our Student Money Advice and Rights team (SMART) team provides advice, information and guidance on all aspects of government and University funding.
 They offer a daily drop-in service and pre-bookable appointments where you can see one of their friendly and professional advisors to discuss any money related issues and for assistance on budget and debt management issues as well as your student funding.
 For more information please refer to the Student Hub.

-- Link to the Student Handbook page on The Centre for Student Success - Link to the Student Handbook page on Student Hubs
+- Link to Student Engagement, Retention and Success - Link to the Student Handbook page on Student Hubs